mrpdaemon/encdroid/README.md

 repository doesn't contain valid Dropbox API keys.
-In order to get Dropbox functionality working one must obtain their own Dropbox API keys through the [Dropbox developer website] (https://www.dropbox.com/developers) and then replace the stubs for APP_KEY and APP_SECRET in EDDropbox.java with their own keys.
+In order to get Dropbox functionality working one must obtain their own Dropbox API keys through the [Dropbox developer website] (https://www.dropbox.com/developers) and then replace the stubs for APP_KEY and APP_SECRET in DropboxAccount.java with their own keys.
 If you are planning to contribute patches or pull requests to the project please make sure to NOT disclose your own API keys.